synnefo1337/SNAKE_GAME_CPP/README.md

 ## Blue dot is poison -1 points
 ## Yellow dot is snake head.

+### Program is already compiled but you can learn how to compile it:

 1. you can read how to compile SDL source code like this into programs in this link:
 1. https://lazyfoo.net/tutorials/SDL/index.php
 1. and to configure extension libraries in this link: